ringo/ringojs.org/site/tutorial/sessions.md

 Enough of the silly examples.
 If you have not fully groked JSGI middleware yet, do not worry.
 If you are interested, checkout the many Stick middleware modules.
 But even if you only have a basic understanding of what's going on (request is coming in, response is being returned) you should be fine for the rest of the tutorial.

-The autologin middleware is quiet minimal: we just attach a new User object to the session, if it doesn't already have one:
+The autologin middleware is quite minimal: we just attach a new User object to the session, if it doesn't already have one:

     var {User} = require('../model');
     exports.middleware = function autologin(next) {